BES Online Portal Employers Terms of Service

 Restricted Rights refers to the legal limitations placed on the use, duplication, or disclosure of materials or components provided through the Services, in compliance with applicable laws and regulations.

-Sensitive information As defined under various applicable laws, this includes data that is highly personal and could potentially lead to harm or discrimination if disclosed.
+Sensitive information as defined under various applicable laws includes data that is highly personal and could potentially lead to harm or discrimination if disclosed.
 Examples include financial account numbers, health data, or personal identification numbers.

 Service refers to the BES Client Portal, including all online Services provided therein.